• Undergraduate

 • Best university for Student Experience and Teaching Quality in the UK - The Times and Sunday Times Good University Guide 2024

-London is one of the world’s leading tourist destinations and home to some of the leading international tourism companies.
-UWL’s strong links with employers allow us to offer you unique insights and study opportunities.
-These include lectures, workshops, and assessments with leading travel and tourism professionals.
+As one of the world’s leading tourist destinations, London is home to some of the leading international travel and tourism companies.
+UWL’s strong links with employers allow us to offer you unique insights and study opportunities including lectures, workshops, and assessments.

 For aspiring and ambitious students willing to work hard, this course provides a solid foundation for your move into management within the tourism sector.